mveram97/bank-end-framework/README.md

 ## How to get started?

-First, ensure you have your IDE installed and Git set up Then, use the following command to clone the repository:
+First, ensure you have your IDE installed and Git set up.
+Then, use the following command to clone the repository:

 ```shell
 git clone <https://github.com/marcotenorioNTT/automation-api-framework.git>